 - Call the farm ahead of time.
 Make sure the farm still has plenty of cut-your-own trees available, especially if you go toward the end of the season.
 You can also call ahead to make sure if the farm is pet-friendly or if saws are provided.
 Most Christmas tree farms allow you to bring your own hand saw.
 Power tools are not typically permitted for safety reasons.

-Check websites for seasonal schedules, hours and call for closings due to inclement weather.
+Check websites for seasonal schedules and pricing.
+Call ahead for closings due to inclement weather.

 Maple Row Farm